Available exposure data

 Geodienst Rijksuniversiteit Groningen / databank Nationale Data Openbaar Vervoer (NDOV)

 This is a point dataset with all public transport stops in the Netherlands (bus, ferry, metro, taxi, tram).
 Train stations are not part of this dataset.
-Public transport data is also available via OpenStreetMap, but less complete.
+Public transport data is also available via OpenStreetMap, but is less complete.

-The PT stop point density is calculated over circular buffers with radii of 150-, 250-, 350-, 500-, 750-, 1000-, 1650, 2000, 3000 and 5000 meters.
+The PT stop point density as Z-scores or as raw values is calculated over circular buffers with radii of 150-, 250-, 350-, 500-, 750-, 1000-, 1650, 2000, 3000 and 5000 meters.
 The density is weighted with the number connecting lines per PT stop.
+Public transport density can be added as an additional component of the Gecco walkability index.

 Railway stations / lines G